 Geoffrey Hoefer, Board of Directors

-Mr. Hoefer is the founder and former CEO of Jovus, a financial software firm, and Burgess Wever, an online annuity marketplace.
-He was a founding member of GeoHazards International, a non-profit specializing in earthquake risk reduction.
-He holds a BS in Engineering Geology, a BA in History of Art, and an MS in Civil Engineering from Stanford University; and an MBA from Harvard Business School.
+Mr. Hoefer is the founder and Chairman of the Omomuki Foundation.
+Prior to Omomuki, he served as founder and CEO of Jovus, Inc., a financial software firm, and Burgess Wever LLC, an online marketplace for retirement products.
+Mr. Hoefer is a member of the Board of Directors of GMHC, the world’s first and a leading provider of HIV/AIDS prevention, care and advocacy; a member of the Leadership Council of Broadway Cares/Equity Fights AIDS; and a member of the International Advisory Board of the Portland Japanese Garden.
+He was a founding member of GeoHazards International, a non-profit specializing in reducing risk from natural hazards in developing countries.
+Mr. Hoefer holds a BS in Engineering Geology, a BA in History of Art, and an MS in Civil Engineering from Stanford University; and an MBA from Harvard University.